-This section describes the functions for getting detailed information about a file, other than its contents.
-This information includes the mode bits that control access permission, the owner and group numbers, the number of names, the inode number, the size, and the times of access and modification.
+This section describes the functions for getting detailed information about a file, including the owner and group numbers, the number of names, the inode number, the size, and the times of access and modification.

 If the filename argument to the next two functions is a symbolic link, then these function do not replace it with its target.
 However, they both recursively follow symbolic links at all levels of parent directories.

-nilvalue for id-format if you use the returned
+nil value for id-format if you use the returned

 The elements of the list, in order, are: